Sheffield Historical Society

 Statue Unveiling

-The monument unveiling ceremony will be on Sunday, August 21 at noon.
+The monument unveiling ceremony was held on Sunday, August 21 at noon.

-The public is invited to join us as we celebrate Elizabeth Freeman with a bronze statue.
+The public was invited to join us as we celebrated Elizabeth Freeman with a bronze statue.

 Picture